stechstudio/laravel-metrics/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/stechstudio/laravel-metrics.svg?style=flat-square)](https://scrutinizer-ci.com/g/stechstudio/laravel-metrics)
 [![Total Downloads](https://img.shields.io/packagist/dt/stechstudio/laravel-metrics.svg?style=flat-square)](https://packagist.org/packages/stechstudio/laravel-metrics)

-This package makes it incredibly easy to ship app metrics to backends such as InfluxDB or CloudWatch (planned).
+This package makes it incredibly easy to ship app metrics to backends such as InfluxDB or CloudWatch.

 There are two major components: a facade that lets you create metrics on your own, and an event listener to automatically send metrics for Laravel events.